Dynamic Asynchronous Iterations: Results

 \subsection{Dynamic ACO implies convergent}

-The concept of a dynamic ACO is now defined.
+We can now define the dynamic counterpart of the static ACO conditions.
 While it might be tempting to simply require that every $F^{ep}$ be a static ACO, there are a couple of additional constraints necessary.